NICE quality standards

 Quality standards will be reflected in the new Clinical Commissioning Group Outcome Indicator Set (CCGOIS) and will inform payment mechanisms and incentive schemes such as the Quality and Outcomes Framework (QOF) and Commissioning for Quality and Innovation (CQUIN) Payment Framework.

-NICE and NHS England have developed a document to show how NICE quality standards can support quality improvement in relation to the NHS Outcomes Framework (NHS OF).
+NICE and NHS England have developed a mapping document to show how NICE quality standards can support quality improvement in relation to the NHS Outcomes Framework (NHS OF).
 It also recognises the role of measurement in this process and highlights links with the CCG OIS.
-The NHS Outcomes Framework and Clinical Commissioning Group Outcomes Indicator Set to NICE Quality Standards.
+Mapping the NHS Outcomes Framework and Clinical Commissioning Group Outcomes Indicator Set to NICE Quality Standards.

 The Department of Health and other key partners worked with NICE to develop a list of topics for quality standard development in health-related topics which was referred to NICE in March 2012.
 Future health-related topics will be referred to NICE by NHS England.